PayThePizzo/Laska-2077/README.md

 # Laska 2077

 This project was made for our Introduction to Programming Course.
-It represent the digital version of the famous tablegame, Laska.
+It represent the digital version of the famous tablegame, Lasca.
 Check out the official site of the game, here: http://www.lasca.org/